Successful Estate Agency. Top Ten Tips to Impress Your Property Viewers

-Before we start, if you do want to sell your house fast then give us a call on 0161 443 4500 or simply complete this online form.
+Before we start, if you do want to sell your house fast then simply complete this online form.

 Before they make an appointment to view, many potential buyers will scrutinise your property from the road.
 First impressions count!

 Buyers will not only be looking for an attractive exterior, they will also be seeking evidence that the property has been well maintained.
 Any sign that they will need to spend time or money may put them off.

 As well as ensuring the garden looks at its best, arrange any necessary repairs including repositioning slipped tiles and mending leaking gutters before you go on the market.
 If paintwork looks tired, freshen it up.